kyan001/WebExtensions/Timer_25_Ext/README.md

 * STOP at 0:00 and inform you by a popup alert/notification.
 * When counting down, click again to CANCEL the timer.

+## Extra functions
+* Enter "t25" in Chrome's address bar and press TAB to start a non-25 minutes timer

 **Focus on one dedicated function, and make it great.**

 [Github Project Page](https://github.com/kyan001/ChromeMyExtens/tree/master/Timer_25_Ext)